USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_Build_Using_Module_Load_Intel.md

 wget ftp://ftp.unidata.ucar.edu/pub/netcdf/netcdf-c-4.7.0.tar.gz
 ```

-2. Untar
+2. Untar the file

 ```
 tar -tzvf netcdf-c-4.7.0.tar.gz
 ```

-3. Verify that no modules are currently loaded
+3. Verify that no modules are currently loaded using module commands.

 ```
 module list
 ```

-4. See what modules are available on your compute server
+4. See what modules are available on your compute server use the command:

 ```
 module avail
 ```

-5. Load module environment for the compiler and mpi package
+5. Load module environment for the a compiler (Intel|GCC|PGI) and mpi package corresponding to that compiler (e.g. openmpi).

 ```
+module load intel18.2
 module load openmpi_3.1.4/intel_18.2
 ```